nautechsystems/nautilus_trader/docs/integrations/binance.md

 ### Aggregated trades

-Binance provides aggregated trade data endpoints as an alternative source of trade ticks.
+Binance provides aggregated trade data endpoints as an alternative source of trades.
 In comparison to the default trade endpoints, aggregated trade data endpoints can return all ticks between a `start_time` and `end_time`.